 If you are a public authority (as defined in the Data Protection Act 2018), your ability to rely on consent or legitimate interests as an alternative basis is more limited, but they may be available in some circumstances.
 In particular, legitimate interests is still available for processing which falls outside your tasks as a public authority.
 Other lawful bases may also be relevant.
 See our guidance on the other lawful bases for more information.

-Remember that the GDPR specifically says that further processing for certain purposes should be considered to be compatible with your original purpose.
+Remember that the UK GDPR specifically says that further processing for certain purposes should be considered to be compatible with your original purpose.
 This means that if you originally processed the personal data for a relevant task or function, you do not need a separate lawful basis for any further processing for:

 - archiving purposes in the public interest;

 - statistical purposes.

 If you are processing special category data, you also need to identify an additional condition for processing this type of data.
 The Data Protection Act 2018 includes specific conditions for parliamentary, statutory or governmental functions in the substantial public interest.
 Read the special category data page of this guide for our latest guidance on these provisions.